 Patch your server with latest update.
 This holds true for any in-place upgrades that you perform.

+We will perform the Windows Server 2019 in-place upgrade.
 Mount the Windows Server 2019 ISO file.
 Run the Setup and wait for the setup screen to appear.
 You see two options.

 - Download updates, drivers and optional features